eQuality Time is adding two staff to the White Water Writers project!

 We could pay someone only when there is work for them, but that’s unfair on them: camps come in groups.
 We’d also need to pay someone to find schools to work in.

 Here is what we’ll do.
 We’re putting the camp delivery and camp support jobs together.
 We’ll provide at least ten hours of support/recruitment work every week.
 This carries over: if one of them has two camps in a row, then when they come back, there will be 30 hours of support work (if they want it) for them.
 If they are very good at recruiting schools, the role will quickly turn into a full time one (again if they want that).

 These jobs are for three months right now, because that’s how much money we have.
 Of course, the more schools who want a camp, the more money we’ll have.
-Each camp we book means we can pay a contact for three weeks more.
+Each camp we book means we can pay a contract for three weeks more.
 So once a month we’ll look at the number of bookings each person has made and change the contract size.
 I want this to be temporary.
 Once enough bookings are coming in, we can make the job more secure.
 To avoid any sense of competition we’ll split the recruitment areas between the jobs (I think we’ll draw a line across London, and do areas outside of London as they come up).

 This isn’t meant to incentive sales (which I believe is a bad thing).
 We’re making explicit the realities of working at a growing nonprofit.
 If we do it this way, people know where they are.
 If we did a year-long contract assuming the bookings would come, then we run the risk of having to lay people off suddenly.
 This is our path to permanent jobs.
 It also has its own advantages:

 1)The people talking to teachers about the camps are the same people who run the camps.
 This means fewer mistakes and makes it easy to show passion for the idea.